avinashvermaaa/postman/README.md

   Postman allows you to add automation and dynamic behaviors to your collections with scripting.
   Postman will automatically execute any provided scripts during two events in the request flow:

-  Immediately before a request is sent: pre-request script (Pre-request Script of Scripts tab).
-  Immediately after a response comes back: post-response script (Post-response of Scripts tab).
+  pre-request script  :- Immediately before a request is sent: (Pre-request Script of Scripts tab). post-request script :- Immediately after a response comes back: (Post-response of Scripts tab).

 scripts tab -> post-response tab ->
 for example :-can access the JSON response body from an API with: